CMG Spring Festival Gala: History

 The program has attracted extremely large audiences, which have grown significantly over the years.
-The CCTV New Year's Gala is the most watched television program in the world, with one billion viewers in 2018.
+The CCTV New Year's Gala is the most watched television program in the world, with the broadcaster claiming one billion viewers in 2018.
 As the Chinese New Year's Eve is a time when the family gathers, the typical situation involves a large 3-generation family gathered in front of their TV set while making dumplings for the first New Year's meal.
 The Gala adds a mood of celebration in the house as people laugh, discuss and enjoy the performance.
 It has become an ingrained tradition on mainland China to watch the New Year's Gala on New Year's Eve.
 Rural areas that had previously been unfamiliar with concepts such as television would hold great gatherings on New Year's Eve to watch the program.

 In 2011, Dashan made another appearance in the gala, alongside several foreign nationals of various ages, all engaging in fluent Mandarin conversation, including one of Russian nationality, an Australian and a Kenyan.
 The 2011 show was also noted for the appearances of various "ordinary people" performers who were selected by popular vote in a TV competition months prior.

 The 'ordinary people' portrayals continued in 2012; several amateurs performed on the show.
 Coinciding with the rise of amateur performers is the decline of nationalist and political rhetoric.
 In both 2011 and 2012 versions of the Gala, imagery of national leaders were removed from the show.
 The 2012 gala was directed by Ha Wen, wife of host Li Yong.
 In a break with tradition, the 2012 Gala removed the announcements of embassies overseas sending New Year's greetings, as well as the "My Favorite New Year's Gala Act" voting announcement.
 It also did not conclude with a rendition of "Can't Forget Tonight", thus breaking the practice for the first time.

 Beginning in the 1990s, the Gala has been broadcast to the Chinese diaspora and millions of television viewers around the world on CCTV-4 with dedicated simulcasts for foreign viewers on the CGTN network since 2016.